LetsWrappIt/DocMkr/README.md

 The first file is a DocMkr Template file, DmTemplate, or dmt.
 The second file is a DocMkr Content file, DmContent, or dmc.

 DocMkr itself comes in the form of a cli (win/linux/mac).
-The editing part of the content is best done with your favorite text/html/xml editor.
-Like VsCode for example.
+Use your favorite text/html/xml editor (exmample: VsCode) to edit the content and the styling.

 ## Start tutorial

-Step 1: Get your editor
+### Step 1: Get your editor
 Pick your favorite text/XML/HTML editor (VSCode for example) for writing content.

-Step 2: Write a DmContent file
+### Step 2: Write a DmContent file
 Write a HTML document with some content, this is the DmContent file (dmc).
 Example:
 ```